evvrit/music-player/README.md

 # music-player
+* Approaching React with a Music Player Project
-Creative React and Redux Music Player Project
+* Creative React and Redux with [Simo Edwin](https://github.com/developedbyed/)